OSVR/OSVR-Core/plugins/videobasedtracker/README.txt

         Debugging images using the OSVR HDK views from an unsynchronized camera.
 They were used to make sure that the blob-finding an size-detection code worked with the flash pattern in use during development in early May 2015.
 	See README in simulated_images for how to point at them.

+doc:
+	Documentation on how to use the OSVR HDK video-based tracking and on how to develop new devices to be compatible with it.